SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 │   │   └── question_q03.md
 │   └── utils
 │       └── helper_duckdb.py
-├── repo_assets
+└── repo_assets
-│   └── smg-logo-green.png
+    └── smg-logo-green.png
-├── requirements.txt
-└── smg_gdt_bi_hiring_challenge.ipynb
 ```

 Resources the candidate requires for a local setup are contained withing the `candidate` folder:
-- `answers` - target location for the assets used in the PR provided by the candidate;
+- `answers` - target location for the main assets used in the PR provided by the candidate;
 - `data` - flat files organized in a star schema, to be consumed and processed in search for answers;
 - `questions` - containing tasks to be tackled;
 - `utils` - a quick helper script to initiate a duckdb instance.
 Its usage is optional, can be ignored, modified, extended or replaced... candidate's choice.